Economic development is a fairy tale for poor nations

 It's not just happening in the US, where President Joe Biden is pulling out the stops to bolster manufacturing jobs.
 Manufacturing's employment footprint is shrinking globally.
 In South Africa, for instance, manufacturing jobs fell to 9% of total employment in 2018, before Covid struck, from 14% in 1990; in Nigeria, they declined to 7% from 12%.

-Unfortunately, what developing countries have to offer is mostly cheap, less skilled labor.
-And if the rewards of the last 40 years for this resource look mediocre, new generations of labor-saving technology based on artificial intelligence are going to make the next 40 years much more difficult.
+Unfortunately, what developing countries have to offer is mostly cheap, less skilled labour.
+And if the rewards of the last 40 years for this resource look mediocre, new generations of labour-saving technology based on artificial intelligence are going to make the next 40 years much more difficult.

 Forget, also, about agriculture.
 For all the faith Brazil has placed in soy and beef, increasing productivity in agriculture pushes people out of the fields to look for jobs in the urban economy.
 Economies built around raw materials cannot do the trick — a lesson Latin American countries never tire of relearning.
 They employ few people and offer few linkages to other sectors of the economy.
 They may spur exports and benefit a few, but most workers, especially the least educated, will be left behind.